papayapos/ekasa/docs/EkasaError.md

 Response error codes are grouped into 4 categories (COMMON, RESOLVABLE, SEVERE and EKASA).

-COMMON - represent basic response that has denial response and something needs to be corrected in request to get things work.
+COMMON - Represent basic denial response.
+Something needs to be corrected in request to get things work.

-RESOLVABLE - represents error that create or describe an problem that needs to be solved with other request (ex. fixDocument) or warns about something that should be resolved soon (ex. expiring certificate)
+RESOLVABLE - Represents error that create or describe an problem that needs to be solved with other request (ex. fixDocument) or warns about something that should be resolved soon (ex. expiring certificate)

-SEVERE - represents errors that need to be solved by technical team and technical support should be called. (ex. hardware related or bugs that break the whole funcionality of the device)
+SEVERE - Represents errors that need to be solved by technical team and technical support should be called. (ex. hardware related or bugs that break the whole funcionality of the device)

-EKASA - represent errors that were responded from Minister of Finance eKasa servers.
+EKASA - Represent errors that were responded from Minister of Finance eKasa servers.
 These errors should not appear in reponse.
 Technical consultation or support is needed if they do.

 #### Common